mariasofiadf/FEUP_LBAW/artefacts/ebd.md

 ## Annex A. SQL Code

-> The database scripts are included in this annex to the EBD component.
+The database scripts are included in this annex to the EBD component.

->
-> The database creation script and the population script should be presented as separate elements.
-> The creation script includes the code necessary to build (and rebuild) the database.
+The creation script includes the code necessary to build (and rebuild) the database.
-> The population script includes an amount of tuples suitable for testing and with plausible values for the fields of the database.
+The population script includes an amount of tuples suitable for testing and with plausible values for the fields of the database.
->
-> This code should also be included in the group's git repository and links added here.

 ### A.1.
 Database schema